Conformal Prediction for Multimodal Regression: Background and related work

 CP provides a straightforward framework for constructing statistically rigorous uncertainty intervals for model predictions.
 Importantly, these intervals are valid regardless of the underlying distribution, providing explicit, non-asymptotic guarantees without depending on specific distributional or model assumptions.
 By using conformal prediction on any pre-trained model, it is possible to create intervals that consistently contain the true value with a specified coverage level. \citet{angelopoulos2021gentle}.

 CP input assumptions are based on data exchangeability.
 There is no other assumption about the data distribution or the model.
 This condition is satisfied for the problems outlined in this paper.

 The more developed field of CP classification has done image-to-image uncertainty \citet{pmlr-v162-angelopoulos22a}, and even proposed changing CP regression tasks into classification problems \cite{guha2023conformal}.
-Despite a comprehensive literature review, no findings similar to those proposed by our novel use of internal features in CP for multimodal regression have been uncovered.
+Despite a comprehensive literature review, including the \textit{Awesome Conformal Prediction} repository \citep{Manokhin_Awesome_Conformal_Prediction_2024}, no findings similar to those proposed by our novel use of internal features in CP for multimodal regression have been uncovered.

 The inductive, or split, approach to creating conformal regressors, outlined by \citet{papadopoulos2002inductive}, involves splitting the training data into a proper training set and a calibration set, both of which should accurately represent the overall data distribution.
 The training set is used to build the regression model, while the calibration set is used to calculate the model's absolute residuals.
 Conformal predictive systems (CPS) enhance conformal regressors by generating cumulative probability distributions, over potential target values \citet{vovk2020computationally}.
 This enables the creation of PIs with a specified confidence level, effectively capturing prediction uncertainty while providing a statistically grounded basis for decision-making.